-- Things declared in the interface section of a unit can be accessed from anywhere in that unit, and from any other unit that references the first unit in a "uses" clause.
+- Identifiers declared in the interface section of a unit can be accessed from anywhere in that unit, and from any other unit that references the first unit in a "uses" clause.

-- Global things have the widest scope, they can be accessed from each unit of your project.
-You define global things in a unit such as this:
+- Global identifiers have the widest scope, they can be accessed from each unit of your project.
+You define global identifiers in a unit such as this:

 PROJECTLANG = 'ENG';

-Now, to make the identifiers of the unit "globals" in another unit, say "unit1", include "globals" in the USES list of "unit1".
+Now, to make the identifiers of the unit "globals" in another unit, say in "unit1", include "globals" in the USES list of unit1.

 - You can even make identifiers global to the entire project.
 This might be useful for global settings, such as language settings of the program.
 Just add the "globals" unit to the USES list of your project file (DPR), such as: